cfenollosa/dsl-libretto50ct/README.md

 ### Strategy

-There are two alternatives, use floppy disks or physically remove the drive and set up a VM.
+There are two alternatives: use floppy disks or physically remove the drive and set up a VM.
 Years ago, I went the first path, because I had the floppy disk drive.
-Fortunately, I don't have it anymore, and I found
+Since I don't have it anymore, I found
 [an awesome tutorial](http://davissharonforest.tripod.com/DebianLinux31onToshibaLibretto50.htm)
 which suggested to physically remove the drive from the Libretto, attach it to a 2.5" IDE to USB adaptor, and install the system from another computer.
 Check out his pictures for details on how to remove the drive.
-My machine is in a quite horrible condition (broken hinges, cracks all over the case, stuck screws) and I had to break some plastics and metal parts to access the drive, but nothing serious.
+My machine is in a bad condition (broken hinges, cracks all over the case, stuck screws) and I had to break some plastics and metal parts to access the drive.

 So, we will use another Linux computer, which you probably already have, and set up a virtual machine inside VirtualBox.
 Then, we will